Reviewing Viemed Healthcare (VMD) and Its Rivals

-Viemed Healthcare (NASDAQ: VMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Viemed Healthcare to related businesses based on the strength of its risk, profitability, earnings, institutional ownership, analyst recommendations, dividends and valuation.
+Viemed Healthcare (NASDAQ: VMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Viemed Healthcare to related companies based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, risk, earnings and valuation.

-51.1% of Viemed Healthcare shares are held by institutional investors.
-Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
-26.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-Viemed Healthcare has a beta of 1.44, suggesting that its stock price is 44% more volatile than the S&P 500.
-Comparatively, Viemed Healthcare’s rivals have a beta of 7.07, suggesting that their average stock price is 607% more volatile than the S&P 500.

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for Viemed Healthcare and its rivals, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Viemed Healthcare and its rivals, as provided by MarketBeat.com.

 |Sell Ratings